dprint/dprint/website/plugins.md

 - [Roslyn](/plugins/roslyn) (C#/VB)
 - [Prettier](/plugins/prettier)

-## Using WASM Plugins in Deno
+## Using Wasm Plugins in Deno

-WASM plugins may be used to format text in Deno like so:
+Wasm plugins may be used to format text in Deno like so:

 ```ts
 import { createStreaming } from "https://dprint.dev/formatter/v2.ts";